jethroodeyemi/jethroodeyemi.github.io/_pages/about.md

   - /about.html
 ---

-I am currently a PhD student in Biomedical Engineering at the University of Saskatchewan, where I focus on developing advanced biomedical technologies.
+I am currently a Masters student in Computer Science at the Georgia Institute of Technology, where I am specializing in Machine Learning.
 My research spans various interdisciplinary areas including artificial intelligence, biosystems, medical devices, and control systems, with a particular interest in enhancing human health through innovative engineering solutions.

 My research interests
 ------